 This adventure began when King Polydectes of Seriphos, desiring to marry Perseus' mother Danaë, devised a scheme to rid himself of the young hero.

-He sent Perseus on a seemingly impossible mission to retrieve the head of Medusa, a creature so fearsome that a mere glance from her eyes could turn a man to stone.
+He sent Perseus on a seemingly impossible mission to retrieve the head of Medusa, a creature with snakes for hair and so fearsome that a mere glance from her eyes could turn a man to stone.

 Understanding the gravity of his task, Perseus sought divine assistance.
 Athena, the goddess of wisdom, and Hermes, the messenger god, came to his aid.